 - Value of diversification.
 Fund managers invest in a variety of securities.
 This portfolio diversification helps to reduce your risk and offsets losses from some securities with gains from others, providing you with an overall strategy you can feel confident about in the long term.

 - Ease and convenience.
 Mutual funds allow you to get started investing with a small amount of money.
 You can also automate several functions related to your investment, which saves you time.

 Types of Mutual Funds

-- Open-End Mutual Funds- these mutual funds are not traded on exchanges and are considered to be a continuous new offering of securities because when an investor buys shares, the fund company issues new shares
+- Open-End Mutual Funds.
+These mutual funds are not traded on exchanges and are considered a continuous new offering of securities, because when an investor buys shares, the fund company issues new shares.

-- Investment Objective Mutual Funds- these mutual funds are classified by their investment objective, which may be growth, income, "balance" (income and long-term capital gain), or other objective
+- Investment Objective Mutual Funds.
+These mutual funds are classified by their investment objective, which may be growth, income, "balance" (income and long-term capital gain) or other objectives.

-Any new issue of an open-end mutual fund must be sold by prospectus.
-The "Prospectus" is a document that identifies essential information pertaining to the fees and expenses, objectives, risks, history, and other pertinent information about the fund.
-The Prospectus must be delivered to the investor for review to ensure they have the opportunity to make a fully informed decision about the potential investment in the mutual fund.
+The prospectus is a document that identifies essential information about the fees and expenses, objectives, risks, history and other pertinent information about the mutual fund.
+The prospectus must be delivered to the investor for review to ensure they have the opportunity to make a fully informed decision about the potential investment in the mutual fund.

-KIS, KIA and KeyBank are separate entities, and when you buy or sell securities and insurance products you are doing business with KIS and/or KIA, and not KeyBank.
+KIS and KeyBank are separate entities, and when you buy or sell securities you are doing business with KIS and not KeyBank.

 KIS and its representatives do not provide tax advice.
 Individuals should consult their personal tax advisor before making any tax-related investment decisions.